atomizejs/cereal/README.md

 or [WeakMap](http://wiki.ecmascript.org/doku.php?id=harmony:weak_maps)
 being available.
 If running in NodeJS, you'll need to start node with `node --harmony-collections` (and compile node correctly).
 This also limits browser support to Chrome 17 or Firefox 8, or better.
+If using Chrome, you'll also need to start it as `google-chrome --js-flags="--harmony-collections"`.

 This requirement is likely to go away in the future: it is possible to achieve the required functionality without using these exotic